littlephillips/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:
   - added a new toy and checked on network tab to find what the error was, which was Internal Server Error
-  - the create controller was not defined, changes Toys to Toy!
+  - the create controller was not defined,
+  -  changed Toys to Toy

 - Update the number of likes for a toy

   - How I debugged:
   - tried adding a like and checked the network tab to find what the error was, which was unexpected end of JSON input meaning my controller was not rendering json
-  - updated my update controller to render json
+  - edited my update controller to render json

 - Donate a toy to Goodwill (and delete it from our database)